Plastic bag ban: England

 England was the last country in the United Kingdom to adopt the 5 pence charge, with the levy taking effect on 5 October 2015.
 Prior to the introduction of plastic bag regulations, various retailers participated in voluntary actions to reduce plastic bag consumption.

 Unlike the rest of the UK, the English charge does not apply to paper bags or bags made from other natural materials.
 As with the other nations, VAT raised on sales will be collected by the Government.
 Retailers can choose how the money raised from bag sales is used.
 The Government publishes information yearly on the scheme, encouraging retailers to donate the proceeds to charities.

 In the first 6 months, 640 million plastic bags were used in seven major supermarkets in England, raising £29.2 million for good causes.
 England reported to have distributed 0.6 billion single-use bags during the first half year of the charge, 7 billion fewer than were distributed in 2014.
 A longitudinal evaluation of the English Plastic Bag Charge found that the charge had a positive effect upon all demographic groups, with a reduction in single-use plastic bags found among all income groups, all age groups, and both men and women.
 In addition, the study found that public support for the plastic bag charge increased just one month after it was introduced, and people who increased their support for the bag charge were also more likely to increase their support for other policies aimed at reducing plastic waste, suggesting a 'spillover' effect for policy support.

 Retailers with fewer than 250 employees were initially exempt from the charge.
 Opponents of this exemption argued that it would reduce the environmental impact of the charge.
 In response to this criticism, in the UK government announced plans to extend the charge to all retailers and double it to 10p, which was expected to come into effect in April 2021.
 The 10p plastic bag charge went into effect for all businesses in England on 21 May 2021.

+There is no requirement to charge for: